Baptisms of infants, older children, youth, and adults take place throughout the year and are arranged with one of the pastors.

-As a church, it’s our joy to be part of this sacred moment as you begin your baptismal journey by God’s grace.
-If you are interested in getting baptized at First Pres Wilmette, please reach out to a pastor and we love to connect.
+As a church, it is our joy to be part of this sacred moment as you begin your baptismal journey by God’s grace.
+If you are interested in getting baptized at First Pres Wilmette, please reach out to a pastor.

 Here are a few words about what we believe baptism means and why it matters in our life of faith: